Ethanol-Free Gas Delivery in Southeast Florida — REC-90 Near Me

 Exigo Fuels delivers REC-90 ethanol-free gasoline to marinas, boat owners, classic-vehicle storage facilities, small-engine fleets, and carbureted generator operators across Miami-Dade, Broward, and Palm Beach counties.

-If you are searching for ethanol-free gas near me or REC-90 gas near me in Southeast Florida — for a boat at the dock, a Cobra in long-term storage, a fleet of carbureted small engines, or a stationary generator that does not tolerate E10 — we bring 90-octane no-ethanol gasoline directly to your tank, slip, or storage facility.
+If you are searching for ethanol-free gas near me, recreational 90 gas near me, no ethanol fuel near me, alcohol-free gasoline, or gas without ethanol near me in Southeast Florida — for a boat at the dock, a Cobra in long-term storage, a fleet of carbureted small engines, or a stationary generator that does not tolerate E10 — we bring 90-octane no-ethanol gasoline directly to your tank, slip, or storage facility.
+The product is delivered as REC-90 (recreational 90 ethanol-free gasoline) meeting ASTM D4814, the same fuel sometimes called E0, 0% ethanol gas, or pure gas.

 Dispatched 24/7 from our Hialeah base under US DOT# 4223712 and MC# 1635478.
 Call (305) 900-6725 for immediate ethanol-free gas dispatch, or a written quote on a marina or fleet account.